Home » Concept2 Model D vs. Concept2 Model E

 Concept2 Model D

-It is also ideal for home use because it has a storage feature that practically cuts its working footprint in half and has attached wheels that make it easy to move.
+The Model D is ideal for home use because it has a storage feature that practically cuts its working footprint in half and has attached wheels that make it easy to move.

-The rowing motion mimics rowing outdoors on water and is as smooth as it gets.
-But don’t confuse smooth with easy!
+The rowing motion of Concept2 rowers mimics rowing outdoors on water and is as smooth as it gets (but don’t confuse smooth with easy!).

-It can be as difficult or as easy as you want because the resistance automatically adjusts to your rowing intensity.
+Like rowing on water, air rowing can be as difficult or easy as you’d like because the air resistance automatically adjusts to your rowing intensity.

-In addition, the rower comes with a feature that allows you to adjust the feel of the rowing stroke by adjusting the amount of air that goes into the flywheel housing (similar to adjusting gears on a bicycle).
+This rower comes with a feature that allows you to adjust the feel of the rowing stroke by controlling the amount of air that goes into the flywheel housing (similar to adjusting gears on a bicycle).

-Fully equipped with a top-notch performance monitor that not only track various fitness data but also tracks your heart rate, lets you play games, lets you upload your fitness data to an online logbook, and even teaches you how to row with proper form.
+It comes fully equipped with a top-notch performance monitor that not only tracks various fitness data but also tracks your heart rate, lets you play games, lets you upload your fitness data to an online logbook, and even teaches you how to row with proper form.

 People of all shapes and sizes (up to 500 pounds) can use this machine with confidence and it’s backed by a solid warranty.

 For more information read my in-depth review here.
-I go into great detail about all the pros and cons of the Concept2 Model D.
+I go into great detail about all the pros and cons of the Concept2 Model D rowing machine.

 Concept2 Model E